 All employees are responsible for ensuring their work and educational environments are free from illegal discrimination, sexual harassment and related retaliation.
 When alleged or suspected discrimination, sexual harassment or retaliation is experienced or observed by or made known to an employee, the employee is responsible for reporting that information (TAMU System Regulation 08.01.01, section 2.1).

-Students may contact the Dean of Student Life for assistance in arranging the contact with the Dean of Faculties or the Human Resources, Policy & Practice Review Office.
+Students may contact the Dean of Student Life (students enrolled on the campus of the TAMU Law School will work directly with the Assistant Dean for Student Affairs at the TAMU Law School; students enrolled in colleges/schools on other campuses outside of Brazos County may contact the Associate Dean for Student Affairs in each respective college/school for assistance in initiating communication with the Official Contact of the University) for assistance in arranging the contact with the Dean of Faculties or the Human Resources, Policy & Practice Review Office.
 Incidents occurring with individuals across these areas of responsibility will be coordinated among the appropriate official contacts depending on the circumstances.
 The official contact will promptly notify the University’s Title IX Coordinator if the complaint alleges sexual harassment, including sexual violence, sex discrimination, or related retaliation.

 47.7 Procedures for Complaint Filing and Resolution Where the Alleged Offender is a Texas A&M Student